ezsystems/ezpersonalization-documentation/docs/personalization/ez_personalization_solution.md

 ### For Developers and Admins

 **You want to set up eZ Personalization?
-Take a look at our [GitHub repo](https://github.com/ezsystems/EzSystemsRecommendationBundle)**
+Take a look at our [Recommendation in eZ Platform documentation](https://doc.ezplatform.com/en/latest/guide/recommendation/)**

 **Ready to start customizing or interested in API integration?
 See the [Developer Guide](developer_guide/tracking_api.md) and [Best Practices](best_practices/recommendation_integration.md).**